-- In order for a component to satisfy Question #2, the component must: Corridor Does all three things. - → Be able to serve a significant portion of the I-5 corridor transit markets, and - Provide an exclusive or managed transit right-of-way to improve operations and reliability, or TRANSIFONLY Lane are 3 N/S + Reversible - Provide enough highway capacity to reduce general congestion levels significantly, thereby improving transit performance.
-New Corridor has Significantly, for up to 300,000 vehicles daily.
+In order for a component to satisfy Question #2, the component must: New bridge inside I-5

+- → Be able to serve a significant portion of the I-5 corridor transit markets, and - > Provide an exclusive or managed transit right-of-way to improve operations and reliability, or TRANSIT only Lane are 3 N/S + Reversible - Provide enough highway capacity to reduce general congestion levels significantly, thereby improving transit performance.
+New Corvidor has significant Capacity for up to 300,000 vehicles daily.